tardate/LittleArduinoProjects/Electronics101/CD4046/VCO/README.md

 ## Output

 The datasheet I have doesn't include specific ratings for the VCO output, but seems to imply nothing greater than ~8mA.
-The device does not really appear to be deisnged to drive any significant load.
+The device does not really appear to be desinged to drive any significant load.

 For that reason, I'm using the output to switch a load via a MOSFET.
 While testing, I just had an LED indicator wired up.